Loading...

 Common measurement equivalents in grams

-No, couscous is not gluten-free.
-It is made from semolina, which is a type of flour derived from durum wheat, so it should be avoided by those with celiac disease or gluten sensitivities.
+No, couscous is made from semolina flour, which is derived from durum wheat, so it contains gluten.

 cooked couscous is a versatile ingredient found in cuisines around the world.
 With 112 calories per 100g and 3.79 grams of protein, it's a nutritious addition to many dishes.